 When it comes to addiction—as with most things in life—it is best not tackling it alone.
 Trust in your family members and close friends as you need them, attend support meetings, and reach out to fellow addicts you have connected with.
 I always say there’s no shame in asking for someone’s ear or shoulder.
 Even more importantly, ask one of these individuals (who is also a good influence) to come along with you when attending social events.

-If you have taken the steps above and are still feeling vulnerable to succumbing to your addiction, I strongly recommend contacting your Employee or Student Assistance Program for professional support, addictions counselling and resources.
+If you have taken the steps above and are still feeling vulnerable to succumbing to your addiction, I strongly recommend contacting your Student Assistance Program for professional support, addictions counselling and resources.